-Students admitted and already enrolled in graduate programs at Penn may apply to the Graduate Certificate in Cinema Studies.
-Students cannot apply for the Graduate Certificate in Cinema Studies without having first been admitted to a graduate degree program at Penn.
+Students admitted and already enrolled in graduate programs at Penn may apply to the Graduate Certificate in Cinema and Media Studies.
+Students cannot apply for the Graduate Certificate in Cinema and Media Studies without having first been admitted to a graduate degree program at Penn.

 For more information, please contact Nicola M. Gentili.

-Requirements for the Graduate Certificate in Cinema Studies
+Requirements for the Graduate Certificate in Cinema and Media Studies

-- Four seminars in Cinema Studies.
+- Four seminars in Cinema and Media Studies.
 These seminars will introduce students to the major issues and debates in film studies.
-(They will be listed as a Cinema Studies graduate courses offering and cross-listed with other SAS departments.)
+(They will be listed as a Cinema and Media Studies graduate courses offering and cross-listed with other SAS departments.)

-- Attendance at six Penn Cinema Studies Colloquia over the course of graduate study.
+- Attendance at six Penn Cinema and Media Studies Colloquia over the course of graduate study.
 Colloquia are offered throughout the year, with papers by a film scholar from Penn or elsewhere.

 - Whenever possible, students should gain direct experience as teaching assistants in CINE 101, CINE 102, CINE 103, or other undergraduate film courses.
 Teaching assistants, supergraders, and graders for these courses will be mentored by faculty in areas of film scholarship and pedagogy.
 Please contact Nicola M. Gentili to join our roster of teaching assistants and graders.